vebbis321/thel.foo/content/posts/validation/index.md

 ```

 ### Hiding and showing the error label
 So how do you show and hide views in UIKit?
 The best way is by using a `UIStackView`.
 Why?
-A `UIStackView` is much more flexible because it will offer you automatic constraints when you hide and showviews.
+A `UIStackView` is much more flexible because it will offer you automatic constraints when you hide and show views.
 This also applies if the process of hiding/showing views are done with an animation -- which makes the `UIStackView` perfect for the job.

 ```swift
 private lazy var expandingVstack: UIStackView = {